 Growing Flower Seeds or Buying Flower Plants

 There are two ways to go about actually getting the flowers for your garden, and they don't have to exclude one another.
 If it's still winter and you have plenty of time before actually applying the glorious colors to your canvas, you may want to save some money and grow the flowers from seed.
-The variety of colors and textures, heights and habits of the flowers in seed catalogs today is absolutely mind-boggling.
+The variety of colors, textures, heights, and habits of the flowers in seed catalogs today is absolutely mind-boggling.
 Shopping for the seeds is one of my favorite things to do in late winter and watching the tiny seeds grow is something no person should miss out on.

-But if you're short on time (and who isn't?) or you prefer to buy certain flowers from the nursery and grow others from seed, then get ready to shop 'til you drop!
+However, if you're short on time (and who isn't?) or you prefer to buy certain flowers from the nursery and grow others from seed, then get ready to shop 'til you drop!
 A warm greenhouse nursery on a cold spring day is so tempting and really quite handy when your poppy seeds have once again failed to sprout.

 Construct Your Flower Garden

 Roll up your sleeves and the sleeves of all the helpers you can find!
 This is when the magic really takes place.
 You've planned and you've shopped and you've waited for that first warm day of spring.
 It's time to get dirty!
 A shovel, a dirt rake, and a trowel are definite necessities for loosening the soil and creating holes for each plant.
-Adding some well rotted animal manure and compost to the soil is almost always a good idea too, but be sure to do this a week before you plant so as not to shock the plants.

 Identify what type of soil, sun, and water each plant likes before sentencing the sunflowers to their doom in that shady spot behind the garage.
 If you have a wet, slow-draining spot in your yard, like I do, check to see if any of the plants you've chosen like a boggy marsh.
 Be aware of the quirks in your canvas before you plant and you'll save yourself a headache later on!